WSJ/the-meta-tag-checker/Readme.md

-hint | URL of a promo image. | Human-readable description of the pattern. group | meta | (optional) Used to sort tags into groups. longname | Teaser image | Descriptive name for humans. type | image | (optional) Set to 'image' if result should be a JPG/PNG/GIF. url | https://dev.twitter.com/cards/types | (optional) URL with further information about meta tag.
+hint | URL of a promo image. | Human-readable description of the pattern. group | meta | (optional) Used to sort tags into groups. longname | Teaser image | Descriptive name for humans. type | image | (optional) Set to 'image' if result should be a JPG/PNG/GIF.
+Other options: 'url', 'strict-url' (see below for more details). url | https://dev.twitter.com/cards/types | (optional) URL with further information about meta tag.

 ### Example regex rules